simbo1905/zktreemvvm/readme.md

 	mvn -Djetty.port=8080 package jetty:run

 The code uses Apache Commons VFS (Virtual File System) which is an interface abstraction over a file system.
-This example shows the following JAR file system
+This example shows the inside of the the JAR file system at this uri:

 	jar:http://repo1.maven.org/maven2/org/apache/commons/commons-vfs2/2.0/commons-vfs2-2.0.jar